 Human activities have impacted species' ability to meet their essential needs.
-In the last few years, important conservation actions have been taken to address ecosystem damage, restore key habitats and traditional sites, and protect species in Átl'ka7tsem / Txwnéwu7ts / Howe Sound.
-For example, efforts are ongoing to establish new eelgrass beds as part of the continued restoration of the Squamish Estuary.
-Eelgrass beds help ensure food is plentiful across ecosystems by providing shelter, promoting clean water (by filtering pollutants and allowing sediments to settle), and oxygenating water.
+In the last few years, important conservation actions have taken place to address ecosystem damage, restore key habitats, and protect species in Átl'ka7tsem / Txwnéwu7ts / Howe Sound.
+For example, efforts are ongoing to establish new eelgrass beds, as part of the continued restoration of the Squamish Estuary.
+Eelgrass beds help ensure food is plentiful across ecosystems by providing shelter, promoting clean and oxygenated water.